District 18 - Joshua A. Lafazan

-Josh is also a college professor, where he is the youngest faculty member at both Long Island University and New York Institute of Technology.
-Josh’s courses teach young candidates how to run for public office in their communities, and young entrepreneurs on how to start a venture.
+Josh is also a college professor, where he is the youngest faculty member at Long Island University.
+Josh's courses teach young candidates how to run for public office in their communities, and young entrepreneurs on how to start a venture.

 Josh’s dedication to community service began before he ran for the school board.
 In 2011, Josh became the Founder & CEO of Safe Ride Syosset, a community outreach program dedicated to ensuring that no Syosset teenager gets behind the wheel of a car while intoxicated, or is the passenger in a car with a drunk driver.
 Josh and his volunteers safely drove home over 350 students in 2012, and there was not a single teenage drinking and driving accident in Syosset on the nights Safe Ride was operating.

-Since his inauguration, Josh has both authored and passed 10 bills into law, which is a record for a freshman legislator.
+Since his inauguration, Josh has both authored and passed 12 bills into law.

 Josh has made fighting the heroin and opioid epidemic his top legislative priority.
 In 2018, Josh passed two significant pieces of legislation to curb addiction in Nassau County.
 Josh wrote "Timothy's Law", which established a 24-hour hotline staffed exclusively by substance abuse counselors, and developed the "Nassau C.A.R.E.S." app, which created a zip-code searchable treatment database, so that any resident in need of help could find resources in their communities.